Alexander Milton Ross: Biography

 Milton was born in Belleville, Ontario.
 He began his study of medicine in 1861 under the direction of Valentine Mott and subsequently under Russell Thacher Trall, the noted hygienic physician.
 Milton obtained his M.D. in 1855 and M.A. in 1867.
 He was appointed surgeon in the army of Nicaragua that was commanded by General William Walker.

 Ross was an abolitionist and was involved in the anti-slavery struggle.
-During the Southern rebellion he was employed by President Lincoln as a confidential correspondent in Canada.
+During the Southern rebellion, President Lincoln employed him as a confidential correspondent in Canada.
 He was appointed surgeon to the Republican army of President Juarez of Mexico.
 After the capture of Maximillian, he returned to Canada and became a naturalist.
 He collected and classified 570 species of birds that regularly or occasionally visit Canada, 232 species of bird eggs that breed in Canada and 247 species of mammals, reptiles and freshwater fish, 3400 species of insects and 2000 species of Canadian flora.

 Ross was a member of the British Association of Science and of the French and American Associations.
 He received the Medal of Merit from the Shah of Persia in 1884, the decoration of honour from the Khedive of Egypt in 1884 and the decoration of the Académie Française from the Government of France in 1879.
-He was an elected Fellow of the Royal Society of Literature, the Linnean Society of London and the Zoological Society of London.
+He was an elected Fellow of the Royal Society of Literature, the Linnean Society of London, and the Zoological Society of London.

 He was the founder of the Canadian Society for the Diffusion of Physiological Knowledge in 1880 and a founder of the St. Louis Hygienic College of Physicians and Surgeons.
 Ross married Hester E. Harrington.
-They had five children, of whom two daughters and a son survived infancy.
+They had five children, two daughters and a son surviving infancy.
 Rose was an advocate of natural hygiene and opposed conventional medical treatment and all drugs which he considered unnatural.
 He abstained from alcohol and tobacco.